nopnop2002/esp-idf-espnow-gateway/README.md

 # Battery life after 112 days using ESP-NOW
 This is the measurement result when the DeepSleep interval was ```600 seconds```.
+Two AA batteries will give you about four months of operation.
 ![ƒXƒ‰ƒCƒh1](https://user-images.githubusercontent.com/6020549/155865309-e554042d-b605-4b3c-9a5b-6d6a881666a8.JPG)

 # Using NodeMCU Development board